Inducted in 2012

 Reginald Duigan spun the propeller and the 25hp Tilley engine roared to life.
 Bouncing down the runway in the farm paddock, the Duigan Aeroplane became airborne and slowly climbed skywards.
 John Duigan levelled it off and flew the aeroplane on a straight course for about half a mile and gingerly landed it back safely on its bicycle wheels.
 This was the first successful flight of an Australian designed and built aeroplane.
 The Duigan brothers had achieved their dream.

 This was followed by other successful flights including a public flying display at Geelong Racecourse.
 The original Duigan Aeroplane was gifted in 1921 by Captain John Duigan to the Victorian Government and is now on display in the Victorian Museum.
-A replica of the Duigan Aeroplane constructed to commemorate 100 years since its firts flight, is hung in the passenger terminal building at Wagga Wagga Airport.
+A replica of the Duigan Aeroplane constructed to commemorate 100 years since its first flight, is hung in the passenger terminal building at Wagga Wagga Airport.

 The first flight of the Duigan Aeroplane inspired some of the Duigan family to follow their forebears by flying Catalina aircraft in the Second World War, manufacturing and piloting ultra- light aircraft and building a replica Duigan aircraft.